-The AUR Alumni social media networks, the Alumni Blog and the WolfTracks quarterly magazine provide dynamic forums for AUR former students' exchange.
 The University is located in a prestigious area of Rome on the crest of the Janiculum, Rome's highest hill, just a few minutes walk from the historical Trastevere district.
 Administrative offices, computer labs, a student lounge and faculty offices are in a four-story villa.
 Adjacent to the villa, a five-story building houses faculty offices, classrooms, a science lab, a computer classroom, art studio and tutoring centers.
 Its terrace offers a breath-taking view of Rome.
 Other campus facilities include an auditorium, a multimedia lab and faculty and administrative offices.
 A separate two-story villa houses the library.